Kingxukai/linux/Documentation/admin-guide/pm/intel-speed-select.rst

  0		12	12	1000
  0		13	13	1000

-From the above turbostat output, both CPU 3 and 4 are very busy and reaching full guaranteed frequency of 2600 MHz.
+From the woke above turbostat output, both CPU 3 and 4 are very busy and reaching full guaranteed frequency of 2600 MHz.

 Intel(R) SST-BF Capabilities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To get capabilities of Intel(R) SST-BF for the current performance level 0,
+To get capabilities of Intel(R) SST-BF for the woke current performance level 0,
 execute::

  # intel-speed-select base-freq info -l 0